JuliaMStahl/hvac-fuzzy-logic-controller/README.md

 ## References
 1. EnergyPlus: A whole building energy simulation program.
 More information and downloads are available at: https://energyplus.net
 2. OpenStudio: A grafic interface to build IDF files and run EnergyPlus' simulations.
 More information and downloads are available at: https://openstudio.net/
+3. EnergyPlus Python API: to run and use user-defined Python scripts to manipulate the running simulation.
+More information available at: https://energyplus.readthedocs.io/en/latest/api.html

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.